mwage/Runling_Client/README.md

  * SLAMenu (Folder): Ingame menu in SLA
    * InGameMenuManagerSLA: ESC to open menu and navigate back in menus, function to close all open menus
    * InGameMenuSLA: buttons of the initial ingame menu
-   * HighscoreMenuSLA: Highscore Menu, also accessed from Main Menu
+   * HighscoreMenuSLA: Highscore Menu for SLA, also accessed from Main Menu
    * ChooseLevelMenuSLA: Menu for to choose your level in practice mode
    * WinSLA: winscreen, shows highscores, winscreen buttons
   * RLRMenu (Folder): Ingame menu in RLR
    * InGameMenuManagerRLR: ESC to open menu and navigate back in menus, function to close all open menus
    * InGameMenuRLR: buttons of the initial ingame menu
-   * HighscoreMenuRLR: currently not used, will be rewritten for time mode
+   * HighscoreMenuRLR: Highscore Menu for RLR time mode
    * ChooseLevelMenuRLR: Menu for to choose your level in practice mode
  * OptionsMenu (Folder): scripts for the options menu
   * OptionsMenu: Options Menu